SilverHalf/mount-balrior/greer/mechanics.md

 ---
 layout: page
-title: Greer Mechanics
+title: Mechanics
 nav_order: 1
 parent: Godspoil Greer
 ---

 [Return to Home](../index.html){: .btn } [Return to Overview](./overview.html){: .btn } [Strategy Guide](./strategy.html){: .btn }

-# Godspoil Greer: Mechanics
+# Greer Mechanical Reference
 {: .no_toc}

 This section contains a detailed reference of the various attacks and mechanics present in the Godspoil [Greer encounter].